evocn/evocn.github.io/content/now.md

 I'm living in downtown Bellevue now with June, who's starting her last year at UW.

-I've been working hard, but I've had some free time recently to work on creative projects again!
-I'm excited to work on some more games and music soon.
+I recently started a Role-Playing game, trying to explore and elevate more grounded, down-to-earth topics.

-*Updated October 28, 2024*
+*Updated November 10, 2024*